agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 }
 ```

 We add the websocket server as a data paramter.
 Wrapping it in the Addr type because it's an Actor.
 After creating the question we call the websocket server, first converting the question into a Value, then sending it as a MessageToClient.
-Uou will get some compiler errors, so let's fix it.
+You will get some compiler errors, so let's fix it.

 First is that our Question does not implement `clone()` so open up `db/src/models/question.rs`.